 2. Gift a little

-Federal tax law allows individuals to gift up to $15,000 in 2018 free of federal gift tax.
-You may not be able to give enough to worry about this limit, but know that even a little bit contributed regularly helps.
-For example, imagine you open an account with $100, contribute another $50 per month, and earn 5 percent annually compounded monthly.
-After 18 years, you would potentially grow your small contributions to more than $17,000.2 No contribution is too small when you start early and contribute regularly.
+Federal tax law allows individuals to gift up to $15,000 in 2019 free of federal gift tax.
+You may not be able to give enough to worry about this limit, but no contribution is too small when you start early and contribute regularly.

 If you don't have extra cash to gift, you may have some appreciated stock in your portfolio.
 This too is gift-able.
 The same $15,000 limit applies—and the recipient should be mindful of capital gains when cashing it in (the tax treatment varies widely depending on the person receiving the gift).